ai/evil-front/README.md

 * [Evil Front Rails](evil-front-rails/) changes Rails settings to create my common frontend workflow by single code line.

+You can safely use Evil Front Core, but 2 other gems has side effects, so I recommend to use them only on new projects.

 ## Workflow

 Gem load my must-have tools: